-An important factor used in classifying an instrument as either debt or equity is whether the instrument has a definite maturity date on which the creditor is entitled to an unconditional repayment of principal.
-The presence of a fixed maturity date indicates a definite obligation to repay (a debt characteristic), and the absence of a fixed maturity date indicates that the repayment may depend on the fortunes of the issuer (an equity characteristic).
+An important factor used in classifying instruments as debt is whether the instruments have a definite maturity date on which the creditor is entitled to an unconditional repayment of a fixed principal amount.
+The presence of a fixed maturity date indicates a definite obligation to repay, which is a characteristic of debt.
+The absence of a fixed maturity date indicates something other than debt.